 During holiday seasons, there can be delays in getting your shipments into the fulfillment centers, which can result in loss of control over inventory.
 You can find information on Amazon forums about how to tackle such issues.

-Amazon FBA is beginner-friendly.
+Thankfully, Amazon FBA is beginner-friendly!
 With the right guidance and training, anyone can make money with this online business model.
-You don’t need to possess prior business or online marketing experience.
+You don’t need to possess prior business or online marketing experience to get started with FBA.
 However, without this experience, you should expect a learning curve as you get a handle on the logistics.

-If you want help from the experts, you can team up with Amazon seller consultants who can set you up for success.
-They have software solutions that can provide competitor assessments, product research, inventory forecasts, listing tools to integrate ebay into your Amazon business service, and more.
-They can also help you formulate winning content strategies to increase your traffic.
+If you want help from the experts, you can team up with the Amazon seller consultants at an agency like Buy Box Experts, who can set you up for success.
+We have software solutions that can provide competitor assessments, product research, inventory forecasts, listing tools to integrate eBay into your Amazon business service, and more.
+We can also help you formulate winning content strategies to increase your traffic.

-The average startup cost of launching a full-fledged Amazon FBA business ranges from $500-$5000.
-Beginners can definitely test waters by investing $500-$1000, which will get them an FBA membership, a Seller account, and a decent inventory.
+The average startup cost of launching a full-fledged Amazon FBA business ranges from $500 to $5000.
+Beginners can test the waters by investing $500 to $1000, which will get them an FBA membership, a Seller account, and a decent inventory.

-The trick to getting started with low investment is to find manufacturers or suppliers who are ready to ship or manufacture as few as 50 units.
+The trick to getting started with a small investment is to find manufacturers or suppliers that are ready to ship or manufacture as few as 50 units.
 You will also need to find good deals for shipping your products to Amazon’s fulfillment centers.

 Also, there is a waiting period before the samples arrive at your doorstep so that you can test the quality of a product before listing it on Amazon.
 Other waiting times include putting your logo and brand name on your private label items, as well as delivering your items to Amazon’s warehouses.

 Simply put, the sky’s the limit when it comes to earning a profit with Amazon FBA.
-You’ll find success stories of FBA sellers making a 7 to 8-figure income, or over $10,000,000+ annually.
+You’ll find success stories of FBA sellers making a seven- to eight-figure income, or over $10,000,000 annually.

 Selling via Amazon FBA also provides you with the opportunity to earn a passive income.
 With sites like PeoplePerHour, you can hire a freelancer to generate product listings on your behalf.
 There are even companies that will send your products to Amazon automatically, as well as manage orders for you.